Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                Default: `Mqtt` if device or edge hub connection string is provided, ignored otherwise.
       --dh, --disablehttp, --DisableHttpServer[=VALUE]
-                             Specify this to disable the OPC Publisher REST api.
+                             Specify this to disable the OPC Publisher HTTP server and with it the REST api and Prometheus metrics endpoint.

-                               .Default: `enabled`.
+                               Default: `enabled`.
   -p, --httpserverport, --HttpServerPort=VALUE
                              The port on which the http server of OPC Publisher is listening.
-                               Default: `443` if no value is provided.
+                               Default: `9072` if no value is provided.
       --unsecurehttp, --UnsecureHttpServerPort[=VALUE]
                              Allow unsecure access to the REST api of OPC Publisher.
-A port can be specified if the default port 80 is not desired.
+A port can be specified if the default port 9071 is not desired.
                                Do not enable this in production as it exposes the Api Key on the network.
-                               Default: `disabled`, if specified without a port `80` port is used.
+                               Default: `disabled`, if specified without a port `9071` port is used.

 Routing configuration
 ---------------------